ardatan/graphql-tools/docs/source/remote-schemas.md

 ### makeRemoteExecutableSchema(options)

-`makeExecutableSchema` takes a single argument: an object of options.
+`makeRemoteExecutableSchema` takes a single argument: an object of options.
 The `schema` and either a `fetcher` or a `link` options are required.

 ```js
 import { makeRemoteExecutableSchema } from 'graphql-tools';